eromawyn/mql4compat/README.md

 This library allows to run most scripts and indicators from MetaTrader 4 on MetaTrader 5.
 Most of the functions are covered already and only trading logic is not added so for experts.
 You may find it convenient to check the MT4Orders library to convert EA too : https://www.mql5.com/en/code/16006

-You will need to manually edit the script and do some modification, like calling InitMQL4Env() on each new Bar (or avoid doing it if you don’t need to access the variables this function updates to emulate MT4, since it’s a but slow), and replacing indicators with the *MQL4 equivalent.
+You will need to manually edit the script and do some modification replacing indicators with the \*MQL4 equivalent function from this library.

+No need to run InitMQL4Env with this mql4compat version >= 2.1 !
+(Don’t, worry if you do, it will show a deprecation warning).

 Then the « converted » EA / Script will not work in MQL4 anylonger !
 No problem, I (Eromawyn) have added a (very rough alpha version) library to keep the modified version compatible with both MQL4 and MQL5.
 And to make an EA compatible with both MT4 and MT5, I use the MQL_Easy framework : https://github.com/Denn1Ro/MQL_Easy